When will Rise of Skywalker be on Disney+? How to watch latest Star Wars film online

 Star Wars Rise of Skywalker review

-You can read our review of Rise of Skywalker, in which we described the climactic Star Wars film as “more of a shrug than an air-punch”.
+You can read our Rise of Skywalker review, in which we described the climactic Star Wars film as “more of a shrug than an air-punch”.

 Disney+ UK is now available – sign up to the seven day free trial.
 Check out our TV guide for more to watch.